ashwinthakre91/github-search-user/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

-Search for the user name.
-Wait for the result(micro secs).
+Type the user name.
+Wait for the result(max 2 secs).
 Get all the related users!!

 ## Getting started